simp/pupmod-simp-oath/README.md

 code can be added to most pam stacks.

-**WARNING:** Modifying the PAM stack is very dangerous and should not be done on a production system.
+**WARNING:** Modifying the PAM stack is very dangerous and should not be done on a production system without prior testing.
 Please take appropriate care to not lock yourself out of the system you are modifying.

 ```